-Thermal energy—or heat energy—is involved in over 90% of all energy technologies.
+Thermal energy--or heat energy--is involved in over 90% of all energy technologies.
 There is a critical need to find efficient, cost-effective ways to store it.
-Many HEATS projects are focused on finding ways to efficiently and cost-effectively store solar thermal energy so that solar power plants can generate electricity 24 hours a day instead of just when the sun's out—significantly improving the plant's capacity and dramatically increasing its ability to power more homes and businesses.
+Many HEATS projects are focused on finding ways to efficiently and cost-effectively store solar thermal energy so that solar power plants can generate electricity 24 hours a day instead of just when the sun's out--significantly improving the plant's capacity and dramatically increasing its ability to power more homes and businesses.
 HEATS projects are also focused on finding cost-effective and efficient ways to store nuclear energy so that emissions-free nuclear power plants can deliver on-demand peak power.
 This is important because today nuclear energy is only used for baseload power generation and can't ramp up to meet peak-power demand.
-Other HEATS projects are finding ways to use thermal energy to produce synthetic fuel from sunlight, and several HEATS projects are focused on modular thermal energy storage advancements that could provide heating and cooling to the passenger cabin in an EV without draining the electric batteries—helping the vehicle travel farther.
+Other HEATS projects are finding ways to use thermal energy to produce synthetic fuel from sunlight, and several HEATS projects are focused on modular thermal energy storage advancements that could provide heating and cooling to the passenger cabin in an electric vehicle (EV) without draining the electric batteries--helping the vehicle travel farther.

 Potential Impact Description:

 Cost-effective thermal energy storage would enable increased use of domestic solar and nuclear energy resource, and increased use of thermal fuels and EVs would reduce U.S. reliance on fossil fuels--strengthening the nation's energy security.

 If successful, HEATS projects would advance thermal energy storage technologies and find ways for solar power plants to generate electricity 24 hours a day, for nuclear power plants to contribute to meet peak demand, for vehicles to operate on synthetic fuel derived from the sun's heat, and for EVs with improved HVAC systems to travel farther.